mabq/arch-base/README.md

 # Basic Archlinux installation with Ansible

-I like Archlinux a lot but I don't want to manually redo everything time and again.
+I like Archlinux a lot but I don't want to manually install it.
 To fully automate my setup I created 2 ansible scripts:

 1. [ansible-archlinux](https://github.com/mabq/ansible-archlinux) (this repo) - fully automates a [basic Archlinux installation](https://wiki.archlinux.org/title/Installation_guide), leaving the host ready to run the second script.
 2. [ansible-setup](https://github.com/mabq/ansible-setup) installs and configures all the tools I need.

-##### Why two different scrips?
+## Why two different scrips?

 [Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook (`local.yml`) must be executed from a [controller node](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible).
 The playbook in [ansible-setup](https://github.com/mabq/ansible-setup) can be executed locally with `ansible-pull`, more details on that repo.

+## Why not the `archinstall` script

+While the `archinstall` script is super easy to setup, most of the times I tried to run it with encryption enabled it fails.
+It also won't allow you setup things like LVM or the size of the swap.

 ## About this script